Estimated reading time: 4 minutes

 "Coastal communities in New England and across the U.S. are vulnerable to hazards associated with beach erosion and flooding during major hurricane events," Sanborn says.
 "We rely on models that can predict the likelihood of future hurricane recurrence and provide the basis for coastal planning and management strategies."

 The first step of this project is to get their hands dirty-literally.
-This summer, the researchers will be pulling up vertical cores of mud and muck from the bottom of coastal ponds in southern New England.
+In the summer of 2021, the researchers pulled up vertical cores of mud and muck from the bottom of coastal ponds in southern New England.

 "When a hurricane strikes a coastline, it produces waves and storm surge, which often induce flooding," Sanborn says.
 "These floods tend to erode sediment from the shore, pick it up and carry it landward."